rumenmitov/macroeconomics/pages/Chapter 10 - Economic Growth 3%3A Growth Empiric and Policy.md

 		- $\alpha \frac{\Delta K}{K}$ is the contribution of capital
 		- $(1 - \alpha) \frac{\Delta L}{L}$ is the contribution of labor
 		- $\frac{\Delta A}{A}$ is the ==Solow Residual==
+- # Evaluating the Savings Rate
+	- From $